 - Ensuring that plants receive the right amount of water (not too much and not too little!).

 - Eliminating water waste through automatic irrigation controllers with weather-based sensors, drip irrigation, or bubblers.

 - Planning for the long term with proper preparation, irrigation, and maintenance.

 Here is a list of some of the landscape regulations that are in place for all Bear Valley residents, whether you are a full-time resident, part-timer, or a visitor.

 - Landscape plans must be submitted and approved by the Department of Water and Power (DWP) prior to the installation of any turf or if new or retrofitted landscapes are greater than 500 square feet.
 Please contact the Conservation Department for details.

 - Landscape elements must be appropriately maintained to maximize water-use efficiency.

-- Automatic irrigation controllers are required on all landscapes greater than 1,000 square feet in size and any landscapes including turf.
-The controllers must have the ability to accommodate all time and date restrictions employed by the DWP and must be equipped with one of the following: rain shut-off or soil moisture sensors or have evapotranspiration adjustment capabilities.
+- Weather based irrigation controllers are required on all landscapes that include turf or high water use plants.
+The controllers must have the ability to accommodate all time and date restrictions employed by the DWP and must be equipped with rain shut-off or soil moisture sensors and have evapotranspiration adjustment capabilities.

 - Drip irrigation systems and hand-irrigation are encouraged.

 - Sprinklers will only be allowed on turf and other groundcovers.
-All other landscape plantings must be irrigated with efficient, low water-use devices (e.g. drip system or bubblers).
+All other landscape plantings must be irrigated with efficient, low water-use devices (e.g. drip system, sub-surface irrigation).

 - Plants must be grouped by similar irrigation requirements and irrigation systems must be set up to irrigate the individual water-use zones.